-Organisms respond to environmental signals to balance the use of their limited resources.
-Receptors on the cell surface detect many diverse signals so that the plant cell can monitor its biotic and abiotic environment.
-Kinases are one class of receptor proteins that send signals into the cell by modifying themselves and other proteins.
-There are hundreds of kinases in plants, and they are vitally important for agriculture and plant breeders because they recognise hormones, microbes, carbohydrates and other signals that are associated with plant development and defence.
-Many kinases are predicted to bind carbohydrate (sugar) signals, but few of the signalling pathways or functions of these kinases have been described.
+Organisms use environmental signals to determine how best to grow and develop.
+Receptors on the cell surface detect many diverse signals to monitor the biotic and abiotic environment surrounding the plant cell.
+Kinases are a major class of receptor proteins with hundreds of receptor-like kinases in plants.
+They are vitally important for agriculture and plant breeders because they recognise hormones, microbes, carbohydrates and other signals that are associated with plant development and defence.

 Projects in the lab currently focus on: